nadiariosliza/Sales-Forecasting-Analysis-using-Power-BI/README.md

 To optimize performance and create an efficient data structure, the single table was normalized into a **Snowflake Schema**.
 - **13 distinct dimension tables** were created for `Orders`, `Customers`, `Products`, `Locations`, etc.
 - **A central fact table** (`fct_Superstore`) was established containing KPIs like Sales and Profit.
+- Added a custom calendar table for time-series filtering and forecasting.
 - Relationships were defined to ensure correct filter propagation and accurate KPI calculations.

 ![ER Diagram from your report](url-to-your-er-diagram-image)